Modi promises 'new India' as he launches election campaign

 Modi’s main challenger is the opposition Congress party, which was for decades India’s dominant political party.

-One Modi supporter derided a recent Congress offer to hand out 6,000 rupees ($87) a month to the poorest families if it was voted back into power. [nL3N21C4VS]
+One Modi supporter derided a recent Congress offer to hand out 6,000 rupees ($87) a month to the poorest families if it was voted back into power.

 “I know how the economy works,” said chartered accountant Anupam Sharma.
 “GDP would be decimated.”